asakpam/-dcit318-assignment2-11167338/assignment 2 task 2/README.md

 1. **Abstract Classes**: The Shape class cannot be instantiated directly and serves as a template
 2. **Abstract Methods**: The `GetArea()` method must be implemented by all derived classes
-3. **Method Overriding**: Derived classes provide their own implementation of the abstract method
+3. **Method Implementation**: Derived classes provide their own implementation of the abstract method
-4. **Polymorphism**: The same method call produces different results based on the object type
-5. **Virtual Methods**: The base class also contains a virtual method that can be overridden

 ## How to Run